MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 Fitting all available distributions to data
 '''''''''''''''''''''''''''''''''''''''''''

 To fit all of the `distributions available <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html>`_ in ``reliability``, is a similar process to fitting a specific distribution.
 The user needs to specify the failures and any right censored data.
 The Beta distribution will only be fitted if you specify data that is in the range 0 to 1.
 The selection of what can be fitted is all done automatically based on the data provided.
 Manual exclusion of certain datasets is also possible.
+If you only provide 2 failures the 3P distributions will automatically be excluded from the fitting process.

 Inputs: